 San JoseSolar Incentives 2026: Rebates, Tax Credits & Net Metering

 San Jose homeowners stack the 30% federal tax credit and PG&E net metering.
-With 5.5 peak sun hours a day and bills averaging $165/month, the typical San Jose system pays back in about 7.2 years.
+At 5.5 peak sun hours a day, a home with a $165/month bill (about 1,179 kWh) needs roughly a 8.9 kW system — 23 panels — and pays back in about 8.6 years.

 Solar Incentives Available in San Jose